 "I'm Looking for a Home To Buy"

 Listening first can have its downfalls.
 Make sure that your source material is of high quality!
-An incorrect recording will lead to incorrect playing.
+Listening to an incorrect recording will lead to incorrect playing.

 Using a Polymetric Metronome